AdityaGarg8/git-credential-email/README.md

 - As per demand, it uses the refresh token to generate OAuth2.0 access tokens as and when required.
 - The refresh token and access token is stored securely using the `keyring` module of pip.
 More information about this can be read from <https://pypi.org/project/keyring/>.
 - Everytime the helper is called, it passes the stored access token to git.
 If the access token has expired, the helper first refreshes it automatically and passes the new access token.
-- For APIs like Microsoft Graph and ProtonMail, it exploits the sendmail-like command ability of `git send-email`
+- For APIs like Microsoft Graph and Proton Mail, it exploits the sendmail-like command ability of `git send-email`
-- For ProtonMail, the authentication flow is different.
-The helper uses the web API of ProtonMail to get the required keys for end to end encryption, store cookies in form of session file etc.
+- For Proton Mail, the authentication flow is different.
+The helper uses the web API of Proton Mail to get the required keys for end to end encryption, store cookies in form of session file etc.

 ## Installation